 - Baby spinach

 Lately, I find myself having less and less time to make dinner, and thought of getting lots of pans dirty in the process makes it even less appealing.
 One setting I recently discovered on my Instant Pot is the sauté setting.
+It’s awesome, you can sauté and then add other ingredients in and a few minutes later (literally, that’s all it takes) you have yourself a meal!
+And there’s potato gnocchi, YUM!

 What are the benefits of an Instant Pot?